 A tucked-away lane near John Street and Martha Street, Love Loan was home to a wonderfully diverse collection of residents from its first appearance in records in the early 1800s – cane and fancy chairmakers, Singer sewing machines, glass paper and glue merchants, shopkeepers, coal dealers and cotton manufacturers – before the University of Strathclyde took up residency at number three from the 1930s right up until the late 1960s.

 Come 1966, however, the College of Science and Technology vacated the street and it disappeared from record.

-Uncovering the story of Love Loan and its disappearance from Glasgow’s city centre, our ambition now is to bring it back into public consciousness – to rediscover and recreate the dynamic vibrancy of the original Love Loan.
+Having uncovered the story of Love Loan and its disappearance from Glasgow’s city centre, our ambition now is to bring it back into public consciousness – to rediscover and recreate the dynamic vibrancy of the original Love Loan.

 For more information and to be a part of Love Loan, please email [email protected].